patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 To test your code, you can either run tests for a single function (that is, all test cases for a single challenge or exercise), for all the functions in a category (numbers, strings, lists & tuples, sets & dictionaries) or run tests for more than one category at once.
-You can use a terminal for these (it could be a standalone terminal or inside an IDE), where you'll first need to change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into) and then run the command.
+You can use a terminal for these or create a configuration in an IDE.
+In case it's done in a terminal, you'll first need to change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into) and then run the command.
+Keep in mind that command "python" might need to be replaced with "python3" or something else, depending on how Python is installed.
+In case of using Pycharm, configurations can be created from top menu "Run > Edit Configurations" and then "Add new run configuration".

 ### Run a test for a single function/exercise:

+In terminal, enter the following command:

 `python -m unittest -v path/to/test/file.py -k test_function_name`